ioccc-src/winner/1991/westley/README.md

 ### INABIAF - it's not a bug it's a feature! :-)

-Try not to cheat (even though it's very easy :-) ), the computer has not learned how to catch you doing it..
+Try not to cheat (even though it's very easy :-) ), the computer has not learned how to catch you doing it.

 ## Author's remarks: